 Americans love democracy, so letting illegal immigrants vote would be a big win for the country.
 Not convinced?
 Here are seven good reasons to endorse the idea.

 It is frustrating for states that do everything they can to run clean elections but still have a lingering fear that illegal immigrants vote.
 Forget voter fraud.
-The smart ones probably have good ID anyway (see: Voting Follows Citizenship as Our Government Devalues America), so no matter what law we pass, it will never make much of a difference.
+The smart ones probably have good ID anyway, so no matter what law we pass, it will never make much of a difference.
 Of course, if you happen to support the idea of illegal immigrants voting or want their votes, there might be other reasons to not worry about voter fraud.

 Do we have a voter fraud problem?
 Who knows?
 We don’t even know how many illegals are in the U.S. How on earth would we have any idea how many show up at the polls, or worse, live their lives in America feeling hurt and discriminated against because they haven’t been invited to vote?

 3. Illegals are not going anywhere, so they might as well have a say.

 Fair is fair.
 Face it.
 Illegals are here to stay.
 The Obama administration has come pretty close to making them citizens, anyway.
 As long as they are with us for the long haul it would help them assimilate if they act like we do and show up to vote on Election Day.
 Who knows?
 They might like voting more than a lot of Americans.

 4. Nothing says “I’m a citizen” like voting.

 Consider it a civics lesson of sorts, a test drive before the oath of citizenship.

 5. Illegal immigrants voting gives us diversity in our elections.